Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Introduction

-Regarding experimental entanglement detection, characterizing entanglement using the above measures can be a difficult task.
-Even in the case of pure states, obtaining the entanglement entropy would require quantum state tomography which might not always be accessible or easy to perform \cite{Rippe2008,takeda2021quantum}, especially as the system size increases.
-An entanglement witness \cite{guhne2009entanglement} is defined as a measurable observable that can help distinguish between an entangled state and a separable one; in a spin-only system, spin-squeezing parameters can be used to detect entanglement \cite{MA201189}.
-Measurements of spin-squeezing might not always quantify entanglement accurately \cite{Korbicz2005} \cite{wang2002pairwise}, nonetheless, spin-squeezed states are interesting in their own right as they have extensive applications in quantum metrology \cite{Wineland1992,Pezze2018}.
+Concerning experimental entanglement detection, characterizing entanglement using the above measures can be difficult.
+Even in the case of pure states, obtaining the entanglement entropy would require quantum state tomography which is typically not easy to perform \cite{Rippe2008,takeda2021quantum} especially as the system size increases.
+An entanglement witness is defined as a measurable observable that can help distinguish between an entangled state and a separable one \cite{guhne2009entanglement}.
+For example, in a spin-only system, spin-squeezing parameters can be used to detect entanglement \cite{MA201189}.
+Spin-squeezing might not always quantify entanglement accurately \cite{Korbicz2005} \cite{wang2002pairwise}, \corr{but it is in general much easier to measure than the entanglement entropy. } Furthermore, spin-squeezed states are interesting in their own right, as they have extensive applications in quantum metrology \cite{Wineland1992,Pezze2018}.

+In this work, we explore the implementation of using spin-squeezing parameters of a subsystem to quantify the entanglement entropy of the full system, indirectly.
+This is particularly useful in situations where full-state tomography is impossible and manipulation and measurement of only one of the subsystems are available.
+As we show here, the relationship between spin squeezing in the subsystem and the entanglement of the full system is closely related to the monogamy of entanglement, a concept proposed and developed in the past decades \cite{PhysRevA.61.052306,wootters1998quantum,Calamet2017,Calamet2018}.